-Sukari was wild born in Zimbabwe in 1984 and captured sometime in early 1985 to be imported to the United States.
-She was transferred to Reston Animal Park in Vienna, Virginia in August of 1985 where she gave rides and painted for the public.
-She spent almost 15 years as the sole elephant resident before being transferred to the Nashville Zoo at Grassmere on September 15, 1999.
-She lived at the zoo for 15 years with several different elephants, including Rosie and Hadari.
-Sukari arrived at The Elephant Sanctuary on November 4, 2015 and became the 26th resident.
+Sukari was born wild in Zimbabwe in 1984 and imported to the United States in 1985.
+Upon arrival in the US, Sukari was transferred to Reston Animal Park in Vienna, Virginia where she spent almost 15 years as the sole elephant, giving rides and painting for the public.
+Sukari was transferred to the Nashville Zoo at Grassmere on September 15, 1999 where she lived for 15 years with several other elephants, including Rosie and Hadari.
+On November 4, 2015, Sukari retired to The Elephant Sanctuary, becoming the 26th resident.

-Sukari appears to love wallowing in the mud and enjoys all types of browse, especially large logs where she can tusk off the bark.
+Sukari is often seen wallowing in the mud and enjoys all types of browse, especially large logs from which she can tusk off the bark.
 She is not picky about food items, except for beets, which she does not like.
-Her favorite foods are apple-flavored horse treats and bananas.
-Caregivers have noted Sukari often holds her left ear out when she eats and rolls hay into a ball before putting it into her mouth.
+True to her name, which means “sweet as sugar” in Swahili, Sukari’s favorite foods are apple-flavored horse treats and bananas.
+Caregivers have noticed she often holds her left ear out when she eats.

-Sukari spent most of her life being handled under Free Contact and is now transitioning to Protected Contact Management.
-Sukari appears relaxed in the barn, often lying down for short “elephant naps.”
-She easily interacts with all the Staff and is cooperative in her training sessions.
-Sukari is a fast learner, she knows over 50 cues and is easily engaged by staff in learning new ones.
+Sukari spent most of her life being handled under Free Contact in shared spaces with her handlers.
+Since arriving at The Sancutary, she has transitioned to Protected Contact.
+Always cooperative in her training sessions, Sukari is a fast learner; she knows more than 50 cues and is easily engaged by Care Staff in learning new ones.

 Tange, Flora, and Sukari are frequently seen spending time together, and since Sukari’s arrival, the three have become much more tactile, whether play sparring over the fence or touching one another with their trunks.
 Care Staff enjoy watching the relationships in the African herd grow and develop.